Sohob/OpenShift-Guides/Jenkins-OCP.md

 ## Setup
 ### 1. Create Jenkins
-From developer view > + Add > Developer Catalog > All Services.
+From Developer View > + Add > Developer Catalog > All Services.
 Search for Jenkins and pick the Ephemeral template in case of testing.
 This stores no data on reboot.

 Next, instantiate the template and check the configs.
 For now, the default settings should do.